Georgi Atarbekov: Personality

 An ally of Joseph Stalin and – in the words of the modern British scholar Donald Rayfield – "Stalin's favourite killer of the Caucasus", Atarbekov acquired a reputation for exceptional violence during the civil war.
 On 31 October 1918, he chaired a session of Cheka which ordered the execution of 47 prisoners.
 He ordered the mass killing of hostages in Pyatigorsk on 1 November 1918, and boasted afterwards that he had personally stabbed General Nikolai Ruzsky to death..
 He also machine-gunned a train-load of Georgian doctors and nurses returning to Georgia from the World War I fronts.

 In July 1919, Atarbekov was removed from office and subsequently taken to Moscow under escort after the leader of the Astrakhan Bolsheviks, Mina Aristov had complained about his brutality.
 An initial investigation found against him, but Stalin and Kirov interceded for him, and arranged for his promotion and posting in the North Caucasus.

 Death

 In March 1925, together with Solomon Mogilevsky and Alexander Miasnikian, Atarbekov boarded a plane from Tiflis to meet Trotsky who was in convalescence in Sukhum.
-But the plane caught on fire in the air.
+But the plane caught fire while in the air.
 Atarbekov was killed along with Mogilevsky, Miasnikian, the pilot and flight engineer.
 According to eyewitness reports, people were seen jumping to their deaths on fire to escape the burning plane.

 According to one version, the young Georgian airman who was piloting the plane crashed it deliberately, killing himself and his high-ranking passengers to avenge the heavy-handed suppression of the 1924 revolt in the Georgian SSR.
 Another hypothesis suggests Lavrenty Beria’s role in arranging the catastrophe.